QR5.7.1 The Simulation Hypothesis

 QR5.5.4 One Field For All

 The unification of the fields of gravity, electricity, and magnetism has long been a dream of physics.
-The electro-magnetic field united the latter but gravity resisted, and the new fields of the standard model made it seem unlikely that one field could create dozens of particles.
+The electro-magnetic field united the latter but gravity resisted, and the many fields of the standard model made it unlikely that one field could generate all its particles.

-But if the strong, weak, and Higgs fields are unnecessary inventions (4.5.3), the fields to be unified reduce to three again, which the last module attributed to one cause.
-This cause could be called the gravito-electro-magnetic field, but the quantum field is simpler.
+However if the strong, weak, and Higgs fields are unnecessary inventions (4.5.3), the dream re-emerges, as the fields to be unified reduce to three again.
+Their unification could be called the gravito-electro-magnetic field, but the quantum field is simpler.

 1. Mass.
-The net processing result from +1 to -1 in one or more dimensions.
+The net process result from +1 to -1 in one or more dimensions.

 2. Charge.
-The net processing remainder from +1 to -1 in one or more dimensions.
+The net process remainder from +1 to -1 in one or more dimensions.

 3. Spin.
-The processing spin direction, which can be up or down.
+The process spin direction, which can be up or down for an axis.

 Figure 5.15.
 A point standing wave spreads

-The effect in all cases is that matter moves because biasing the strength or speed of the quantum field around it makes it restart more often one way, as even a small bias will give movement in our time.
+The effect in all cases is that matter moves when the strength or speed of the field around it changes, as even a small bias can give movement in our time.

 Figure 5.16 Gravity and electro-magnetism are one field

-The fields of physics then move matter by biasing its natural tremble, not by invoking particles from nowhere to push it.
-When the quantum field around a matter entity becomes stronger or faster in one direction, it restarts more often that way, so it moves in our terms.
+Gravity and electro-magnetism move matter by altering the quantum field to bias its natural tremble.
 Gravitational fields bias the field strength around matter, electrical fields bias the field speed between charges, and magnetic fields do the same between magnets.
-All these fields are based on only one field, the quantum field.
+These fields then derive from one field, the quantum field, based on waves not particles.

 Next